-Not many VARs offer ecommerce, which honestly is the need of the hour.
-This puts their business at the risk of dying out to competition from e-tailers and marketplaces unless they adapt.
+Not many VARs offer eCommerce, which honestly is the need of the hour.
+This puts their business at risk of dying out to competition from e-tailers and marketplaces unless they adapt.

-Ecommerce has revolutionised buying behaviours, and every business needs to be online or die down eventually.
+eCommerce has revolutionized buying behaviours, and every business needs to be online or die down eventually.
 Going online with their businesses is not easy for VARs due to the very nature of the business and complex catalog requirements.

 Finding a single solution to manage all major business processes is challenging.
 The business management solution needs to seamlessly integrate with all the systems the business uses as well as the ecommerce solution.

 Implementation is time-consuming and depending on the solution, can require developers, adding to business costs further.

 VARStreet is built with the business needs of value-added resellers in mind.
 It is a powerful quoting tool with the added advantage of an aggregated product catalog and a modern eCommerce platform that supports millions of SKUs.

 VARStreet has integrations with 50 + distributors in the United States and Canada.
 We have aggregated the product catalogs of these distributors into one dynamic catalog.
 We say dynamic because it is updated in real-time, which gives resellers the advantage of real-time price, inventory, and promotions, all in one single window view.

 This knowledge gives VARs the edge to not just always create a winning quote but also source right once the quote is approved, maybe sometimes even weeks after.
 With VARStreet’s real-time distributor feeds you are always confident of acquiring products at the best possible price, and of everything being in stock and ready to go.